firebase/FirebaseUI-Flutter/docs/firebase-ui-auth/providers/oauth.md

 The configuration requires the `clientId` property (which can be found in the Firebase Console) to be set for seamless cross-platform support.

-For iOS and macOS, `clientId` could be found on `GoogleService-Info.plist` available under Firebase project settings.
+For iOS and macOS, `clientId` can be found in the `GoogleService-Info.plist` file available in the Firebase console under Firebase project settings.

 For example, if your `GoogleService-Info.plist` looks like this: